glasnt/talks/2017_01_LCA_JavaScript/slides.md

  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">4</code></pre></div> <!-- .element: class="fragment" -->
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> parseInt("08")</code></pre></div> <!-- .element: class="fragment" -->
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">0</code></pre></div> <!-- .element: class="fragment" -->

+Note:

+if i wanted to parse the string '42' with parseint, what do you think the result should be?

+the integer 42, right

+but what about this string? error?

+nope, it's 42 as well.
+The parser stops as soon as it sees a non-numeric charcater in the string.
+And yes, that includes if you use a comma for thousands.

+What about the string "04"?

+4

+But what about "08"?

+0
 ---
 <p></p>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> parseInt("42")</code></pre></div>